syedimaduddin/msvsd4bituc/Week-7/README.md

 ### GDS File in KLayout
 <img src="./Images/gds-file.png">

+## Connection of VSS and VDD

-### Conclusion
+## Conclusion
-Area has been reduced successfully and the layout is DRC clean.
+The area is successfully reduced along with DRC clean, and VDD and VSS connections are made as well.